process-analytics/process-analytics.dev/CONTRIBUTING.md

 - updating the theme & the styling of the site
 - improving the content of the site
-- submitting bug reports in the [Github Issues](https://github.com/process-analytics/process-analytics.dev/issues/new)
+- submitting bug reports in the [GitHub Issues](https://github.com/process-analytics/process-analytics.dev/issues/new)
 - improving the README

 ## Code and documentation changes guidelines